oliverwilms/iris-http-calls/README.md

 ## What The Sample Does

-This sample has an interoperability [production](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Demo/Production.cls) with an inbound [HTTP Adapter](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Reddit/InboundAdapter.cls) which is used by a [Business Service](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Demo/RedditService.cls).
+This sample was cloned from [iris-interoperability-template](https://github.com/intersystems-community/iris-interoperability-template).
+I have reconfigured the interoperability [Production](https://github.com/oliverwilms/iris-http-calls/blob/master/src/dc/Demo/Production.cls) with an [Inbound HTTP Adapter](https://github.com/oliverwilms/iris-http-calls/blob/master/src/dc/HTTP/InboundAdapter.cls) which is used by a [HTTP Business Service](https://github.com/oliverwilms/iris-http-calls/blob/master/src/dc/HTTP/Service.cls).
 I configured Call Interval setting to call HTTPServer once every hour.
 You can change both the URL and frequency in the service's settings.
 <img width="1411" alt="Screenshot" src="https://github.com/oliverwilms/bilder/blob/main/Capture_HTTP_Production.png">